testdouble/testdouble.js/docs/7-replacing-dependencies.md

 `require` your subject before calling `td.replace`, it will load normally (potentially from the module cache) and any calls to `td.replace` will be too late to have their intended effect).

+### How module replacement works for ES modules (using `import`)

+Under the hood, testdouble.js uses a loader (which you run using `node loader=testdouble`).
+A loader is a module that can hook into the ES module loading mechanism in an official way.
+The testdouble loader ensures that if you call `td.replaceEsm` on an ES Module, the next time that module is loaded by Node.js, the source Node.js will get from the loader is not the regular source, but rather source code that contains some replacement code that can be used for the mock doubles.

+Also, every time you call `td.replaceEsm` on a module, you generate a new "generation" of that module, so that the next time Node.js loads that module, it loads the new generation of that replaced module.
+If you do `td.reset`, then the original module is loaded instead.

+As a result, feel free to use `td.replaceEsm` even _after_ you import the module.
+This is different from when using `td.replace` where you must use `td.replace` first before `require`-ing your module.

+(All this magic comes courtesy of [quibble](https://github.com/testdouble/quibble), which does the actual loading and replacing of the module), and is used by `td.replaceEsm` to do its magic.

 ### Aside: third-party modules